Railroad switch: Operation

-A railroad car's wheels are primarily guided along the tracks by coning of the wheels, rather than relying on the flanges located on the insides of the wheels.
+A railroad car's wheels normally take up a position over the center of the rails by virtue of the wheel treads' coning; the flanges on the inside edges of the wheels.
 When the wheels reach the switch, the wheels are guided along the route determined by which of the two points is connected to the track facing the switch.
 In the illustration, if the left point is connected, the left wheel will be guided along the rail of that point, and the train will diverge to the right.
-If the right point is connected, the right wheel's flange will be guided along the rail of that point, and the train will continue along the straight track.
+If the right point is connected, the right wheel will be guided along the rail of that point, and the train will continue along the straight track.
 Only one of the points may be connected to the facing track at any time; the two points are mechanically locked together to ensure that this is always the case.

-A mechanism is provided to move the points from one position to the other (change the points).
+A mechanism is provided to move the points from one position to the other ("changing the switch-blades" or "changing the points").
 Historically, this would require a lever to be moved by a human operator, and some switches are still controlled this way.
-However, most are now operated by a remotely controlled actuator called a point machine; this may employ an electric motor or a pneumatic or hydraulic actuator.
-This both allows for remote control and monitoring and for the use of stiffer, strong switches that would be too difficult to move by hand, yet allow for higher speeds.
+However, most are now operated by a remotely controlled actuator called a switch machine or point machine, which may contain an electric motor or a pneumatic or hydraulic actuator.
+This both allows remote control and monitoring, and the use of stiffer, strong switches that would be too difficult to move by hand.

 In a trailing-point movement (running through the switch in the wrong direction while they are set to turn off the track), the flanges on the wheels will force the points to the proper position.
 This is sometimes known as running through the switch.
 Some switches are designed to be forced to the proper position without damage.
 Examples include variable switches, spring switches, and weighted switches.